Best Nonprofit Bookkeeping: Mastering Practices and Essential Tips

 Why is nonprofit bookkeeping different from for-profit bookkeeping?

 Nonprofit bookkeeping is different from for-profit bookkeeping because it emphasizes accountability, compliance, and transparency rather than profit generation.
+It also requires restricted fund tracking so money is separated from unrestricted resources and used according to donor restrictions.
 This ensures proper management of funds and adherence to regulatory requirements specific to nonprofit organizations.

 What is the purpose of the Statement of Financial Position?